liamreardon/Phantom-Chat/README.md

 # Phantom-Chat

-Snapchat Clone built using Objective-C and Firebase.
+Picture messaging app built using Objective-C and Firebase.